nathan-fiscaletti/galago/README.md

 )
 ```

+## Features

+- **Written in Go**

+  Writing the framework in Go allows for several performance enhancements that would not regularly be available.
+Namely, the ability to compile directly to machine code.
+See [Performance](#performance) for more information.
+GalaGo attempts to maintain as much simplicity as possible while still providing the easiest implementation available.

+- **HTTP / HTTPS**

+   Both HTTP and HTTPS are supported by GalaGo out of the box.
+See [Using TLS](#using-tls) for more information on using GalaGo with HTTPS.

+- **REST Components**

+   GalaGo supports several generic REST components that are not regularly available in the Go HTTP libraries.
+These include Middleware, Routing, Controllers, Serialization and Downloads.
+See the [example file](./example/main.go) for more information.

+- **Consumable as a Library**

+   GalaGo does not require you to run it as a stand alone binary.
+Importing GalaGo as a library into your existing HTTP project can be done quickly and easily to provide the same set of features available in GalaGo to your existing web package.

 ## Demo & Documentation

 Take a look at [the documentation](https://godoc.org/github.com/nathan-fiscaletti/galago/) and [the example file](./example/main.go) for further reading material and demonstrations of the framework.